Fighting Cervical Cancer

 Although it can affect women at any age – from their 20s till their 60s – women between the ages of 35 and 44 years are at the highest risk of contracting this killer disease.
 Lack of awareness, along with inadequate medical facilities, are known to put rural women at a higher risk than their urban counterparts, when it comes to cervical cancer.

-Cervical cancer is the second most common cancer among Indian women, accounting for 16.5% percent of all cancer cases in women.
+Cervical cancer is the second most common cancer among Indian women, accounting for 16.5% of all cancer cases in women.
 The incidence of new cervical cancer cases in India is 14.7 per lakh population, and the mortality is 9.2 per lakh population.

 In its early stages, cervical cancer reveals no symptoms at all.
 When the symptoms slowly begin to surface, they are likely to include abnormal vaginal bleeding, such as after intercourse, between menstrual periods, or after menopause.
 Heavier menstrual periods that last longer than usual, discomfort during intercourse, pain in the pelvic region, vaginal discharge and odour are the other telling signs.

 In order to win the battle against this global public health issue, the WHO recommends regular screening, HPV vaccination, and prompt treatment of any pre-cancerous conditions.
-The chances of survival improve substantially when cervical cancer is detected and treated at the early stage.
+The chances of survival improve substantially when cervical cancer is detected and treated at an early stage.

 Besides, up to 70 per cent of HPV-related cervical cancer cases can be prevented through immunization.
 The HPV vaccine is known to be most effective when given to girls before they become sexually active.